 After having traveled the world a bit, I can say that I come from a country that is currently somewhere between what we culturally and politically consider the West and the East.
 And as time passes and our policies change, our society gets exposed to new ideas, and as a result we all change.
 It is inevitable.
 There is no point in judging it, but traveling Uzbekistan this year made me realize that some changes might not be as exciting.

 I'll start from my family.
-My parents have been wistfully telling me stories about the time of the Soviet occupation, when they had literally nothing and access to good was limited.
-However, if anyone in the neighborhood did manage to buy or ,get’ something valuable (bananas, meat, nice fabrics) they would share it.
+My parents have been wistfully telling me stories about the time of the Soviet occupation, when they had literally nothing and access to goods was limited.
+However, if anyone in the neighborhood did manage to buy or 'get' something valuable (bananas, meat, nice fabrics) they would share it.
 It was the time when people had to rely on one another.
-An example I remember vividly is that there was one TV for the entire community, and all the kids would gather around to watch 1 out of three shows aired per week.
+An example I remember vividly is that there was one TV for the entire community, and all the kids would gather around to watch one out of three shows aired per week.

 Does it sound terrifying?
 To me, a child of the 90s - definitely.
 And when my parents said that it sounds worse than it was and that people used to talk to each other and spent time together - I kind of listened to them, while ignoring it at them same time.
 Because.. let’s be honest, we all romanticize our past and we tend to forget the bad stuff.
 And I thought they were doing the same.